YLtryingcode/DataVisualization/assignment3&4.md

 # Data Visualization Critique and Redesign
-For this assignment, I will select a data visualization in the public that can be better designed, identify the area of improvement, sketch out a potential solution, test out the solution by asking other people's opinions, and offer a different way of approaching the data.
+For this assignment, I will select a published data visualization that can be better designed, identify the areas of improvement, sketch out a potential solution, test out the solution by asking other people's opinions, and offer a different way of presenting the data.

 ## Original Visualization